 - An up-to-date abbreviated CV (maximum of 5 pages per CV);

-- An organization confirmation letter – a letter from your home institution stating that it will manage the funds for the project should a grant be made;
+- An organization confirmation letter – a letter from your home institution stating that it will manage the funds for the project should a grant be made; must be received before funds are dispersed.

 The grant must be administered by the grantee’s university.
 RSF will pay the entire grant amount upon submission of all completed grant documents.
 At the end of the grant period, the investigator(s) must submit a final substantive report to RSF along with an official financial report from the university and copies of all research papers supported by the grant.